Efficient Agent Training for Computer Use: Introduction

 In summary, our key contributions are threefold:

-\begin{enumerate} \item We propose \textbf{Trajectory Boost}, a simple but effective data synthesis method that significantly enhances trajectory quality by enriching each step with diverse alternative action decisions.
-Leveraging each step of a human trajectory as an \textit{environment snapshot}, our method substantially increases action decision diversity. \item We release \textbf{WindowsAgentArena-V2}, an improved benchmark rectifying evaluation dependence, infeasible hacking and other limitations in the original WindowsAgentArena, ensuring more robust and fair evaluations of Windows computer use. \item We developed \textbf{PC Agent-E}, a state-of-the-art (SOTA) open-source model for Windows computer use, which exemplifies exceptional \textbf{data efficiency}.
-Trained with just 312 augmented trajectories, our model successfully outperforms the strong Claude 3.7 Sonnet with extended thinking.
-Besides, we demonstrate its generalizability across different operating systems on OSWorld. \end{enumerate}
+\begin{enumerate} \item We propose \textbf{Trajectory Boost}, a simple data synthesis method that unlocks remarkable data efficiency for training computer use agents.
+By augmenting human trajectories with diverse action decisions from a frontier model, our method demonstrates significantly greater effectiveness and efficiency than both using human data alone and direct distillation. \item We release \textbf{WindowsAgentArena-V2}, an improved benchmark rectifying evaluation dependence, infeasible hacking, and other limitations in the original WindowsAgentArena benchmark, ensuring more robust and fair evaluations of computer use. \item We developed \textbf{PC Agent-E}, an open-source computer use agent that achieves performance comparable to leading proprietary models.
+Trained with just 312 augmented trajectories, our model successfully outperforms the strong teacher model, Claude 3.7 Sonnet, showing exceptional data efficiency. \end{enumerate}